BAGOMBEKA-JOB-DEV/FLUTTER-BASE-CODE/README.md

 Thank you for using **Food Booking App**!
 We hope this app enhances your food ordering experience, bringing tasty meals to your door with ease.
 Stay tuned for new updates and features!

 ```

-This `README.md` provides a complete overview of your **Food Booking App**, describing its major features such as restaurant listings, menu customization, order tracking, payment gateways, and user profiles.
-It also includes installation and usage instructions to guide users in getting started with the app.